MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/integrity-streams.md

 ![Checksums match, mark data valid](media/valid-data.gif)

+If the checksums don't match, then the data is corrupted.
+The resiliency of the volume determines the next steps that ReFS will take.
+During mount, ReFS queries the device to determine its reliciency state.
-If the checksums don't match, then the existing data is corrupted.
-If there isn't another valid copy of the data, ReFS will return an error to the user without returning the corrupted data.
-If a valid copy exists, ReFS will return the valid data to the user and correct the corrupted copy:
+- If ReFS is mounted on a non-resilient space, ReFS will return an error to the user without returning the corrupted data.
+If the file data is corrupted, ReFS still permits users to access the corrupted data through [FSCTL_INTEGRITY_FLAG_CHECKSUM_ENFORCEMENT_OFF](https://msdn.microsoft.com/en-us/library/hh553984.aspx).
+- If ReFS is mounted on a resilient space, ReFS will attempt to correct the corruptions by reading alternate copies of the data.
+The application will run without knowledge of the corruption.
+(Pictured below)

+ReFS will record all corruptions in the System Event Log, and the log will reflect whether the corruptions were fixed.

 ![Checksums don't match, corrupted data corrected by other copy](media/corrupted-data.gif)